Celebrating Black History Month: an evening with Lord Adebowale CBE and Baroness Warsi

 Who can attend

-This event is free and open to anyone with an interest in anti-racism, diverse leadership and celebrating the achievements of BME leaders.
-Places are available on a first-come first-served basis.
+This event is free and open to anyone working in health and care who has an interest in anti-racism, diverse leadership and celebrating the achievements of BME leaders.

 If you have any queries, please contact BLN@nhsconfed.org.